Dealing with collection agencies in Canada

 An agency is not allowed to collect more than the amount you owe and cannot charge for its costs to collect the debt

-If you cannot pay the full amount at once, explain why to the collection agency and offer an alternate method of repayment, e.g. you may offer to make a lump-sum payment, or a series of monthly payments
+If you cannot pay the full amount at once, explain your reasons to the collection agency and offer an alternate method of repayment, e.g. you may offer to make a lump-sum payment, or a series of monthly payments

 Only deal with the collection agency to make repayments